 Do you have a preferred racing shoe?
-If so, which one and why?

 The Nike Vapor Fly 4% for anything on the roads 5k and over because it works and feels amazing!
 It also keeps me off of my heels late in the race.
 For my track races I like the Nike Zoom elite spikes because they have enough of an arch support for my flat feet, while still being super light and functional.
 For Cross Country I still love the Shay XC spikes.
 They’ve got a great fit and “ride” but support my arch like no other especially over terrain when I’m running fast.

-What’s your favorite distance to run and why?
+What’s your favorite distance to run?